commschamp/comms_protocols_cpp_src/text/transport/checksum.md

 next layer reports successful completion of its read operation, the expected checksum value is read.
 Then, the real checksum on the read data bytes is calculated and compered to the expected one.
 If the values match, the read operation is reported as successfully complete.
-If not the created message object is deleted and error reported.
+If not, the created message object is deleted and error reported.
 - During write operation it lets the next (wrapped) layer to finish its writing, calculates the checksum value on the written